ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/live1-migration-guide.md

 ### Deleting your Live-0 deployment

 The last thing you will need to do is to delete your application from the `live-0` cluster.
-Please action the 3 steps below:

-1. Run `helm delete --purge` or `kubectl delete` reversing the deployment commands.

-2. Delete all Terraform files in `resources/` except for main.tf - this will make Terraform delete all AWS resources on the next pipeline run

-3. Delete the `namespace` folder, which will remove any leftovers.
+Please see the documentation on [cleaning up within the Cloud Platform](archive.html#cleaning-up).

 ### Other considerations